Hackney carriage and private hire

 Application form for licence to drive

-The application must include two passport type photographs and the applicant's DVLA licence.
+The application must include a passport type photograph and the applicant's DVLA licence.
 A maximum of six penalty points are permitted upon first application.
+All applicants must be at least 19 years of age.

-The medical form must be signed by the applicant's own GP.
+The medical form must be signed by the applicant's own GP or a medical practitioner who has access to the applicant's medical records.
 There will be a charge by the GP for this medical examination as to the applicant's fitness to hold a hackney or private hire driving licence.
 Persons who hold a current LGV or PCV driving licence will be required to submit to a medical every three years in line with every other applicant.
-At 70 years of age the medical requirement will be an annual event.
+From 70 years of age onwards, the medical will be required annually.

 All new applicants for a licence to drive Hackney Carriage or Private Hire vehicles must pass a driving assessment to ensure that they have a high degree of driving competence.
-The test lasts for approximately 45 minutes and arrangements for the test, including payment of the fee, should be made directly with a Council approved training provider.
-Details are available from the Licensing Team.
+The test lasts for approximately 45 minutes and arrangements for the test, including payment of the fee, should be made directly with the Council's approved training provider, Blue Lamp Trust.
 New applicants may be exempt from the requirement to pass the driving assessment if their DVLA licence entitles them to drive large vehicles, minibuses or buses.

 All new applicants must pass Eden District Council's Knowledge Test.
 Arrangements to take the test should be made with the Licensing Team - this can be done at the same time as the criminal records check.
 The written test, which applicants will be given 30 minutes to complete, consists of five parts: (i) locations and premises; (ii) villages; (iii) routes; (iv) rules and regulations; (v) fares and meter.
 Applicants to drive private hire vehicles will only be required to take part (iv) of the test.

 The applicant will be required to obtain an enhanced DBS check from the Disclosure and Barring Service.
 This check, along with a self declaration, is mandatory for all new drivers and every three years on renewal of licence.
-In the intervening years, a statutory declaration, completed in the presence of a Commissioner of Oaths or a Solicitor, must be provided when renewing the licence.
+In the intervening years, a statutory declaration, completed in the presence of a Commissioner of Oaths or a Solicitor, must be provided unless the driver subscribes to the DBS Update Service, in which case a self-declaration will be sufficient as long as the driver has given consent for an online certificate status check to be made.
+A new DBS check will only be required if an online check reveals that the status of the certificate has changed.
 DBS application forms, together with guidance notes, may be obtained by calling the Licensing Team.

 The Licensing Authority will consider all convictions on their merit having regard to its own Statement of Policy (PDF: 42Kb 4 pages) and the advice offered by the Department of Transport Circular 2/92 and Home Office Circular 13/92.
 A person with a current conviction for serious crime need not be permanently barred from obtaining a licence, but should be expected to remain free of conviction for three to five years, according to the circumstances, before an application is entertained.
 Some discretion may be appropriate if the offence is isolated and there are mitigating circumstances.
 However, the consideration should be the protection of the public.